 The idea of establishing an art gallery first came into Karla Winterowd’s mind in the late 1980s when Karla was studying studio art and art history at college.
 Her dream became a reality when she opened Winterowd Fine Art at 701 Canyon Road in 2004.
-The gallery celebrates its 15th anniversary.
+The gallery celebrated its 15th anniversary.
 A fabulous new adventure for Karla is the opening of Kay Contemporary Art, her second gallery, just down the street at 600 Canyon Road.

 “I jumped on setting up the gallery in this gorgeous, large Canyon Road space,” recalls Karla, who was the director of the former Karan Ruhlen Gallery at the time the building became available.
 “The structure is made out of nature’s materials-adobe, mud, dirt, brick and wood.
 My goal in establishing Winterowd Fine Art is to honor the space and the ancestry of the property by showcasing works with direct references to nature that are created by local artists.”